Spring Camp – May 15-20 – sold out, Jan 2018 / Fall Camp – September 11-16 – 4 places available

 Click on the register button on the page below.
 This takes you to the registration page for this camp – complete your personal details along with credit or debit card details.
 Initial payment at time of registration is 50% of camp cost.
 The balance is due on or before the 1st of the month preceding camp date – for the Spring camp the balance is due on or before April 1st, 2017; for the Fall camp the balance is due on or before August 1st, 2017.
 The balance payment is by check made payable to Terry Chiplin, and sent to Active at Altitude, PO Box 1987, Estes Park, CO 80517.

-Each camp includes accommodation (2 runners per room sharing in a double room – 4 in bunk room – single room options available), guided trail runs, coaching, workshops, all meals, water and juices, group transport, towels, bedding, and usually some schwag too.
+Each camp includes accommodation (2 runners per room sharing in a double room – 4 in bunk room – single room options available), guided trail runs, coaching, workshops, video of running form, all meals, water and juices, group transport, towels, bedding, and usually some schwag too.

-Camps start at 4.00 pm the first day, and finish at 12.00 pm on the last day.
+Camps start at 4.00 pm on day one, and finish at 10.00 am on day 6.
 Here is a typical day’s schedule:

 - 7.00 am Light breakfast

 - 7.30 am Trail form and drills – group trail run

 - 1.00 pm Workshop on running form

 - 3.00 pm Hike or recovery run